 An open approach to devising cloud infrastructures

-Wilkushka is aimed at organisations which IT expertise in the cloud area is not their core business.
-Should it be cloud computing or dynamic systems monitoring, Wilkushka helps you devise strategies that best meet your business need in a cosy relationship at a professional level.
-Our commitment to you is to apply the highest standards of the industry and favour open source over proprietary solutions whenever possible.
+Wilkushka IT Services is aimed at organisations whose IT expertise in the cloud area is not their core business.
+Wilkushka IT Services can help you devise strategies that best meet your business needs in, for example, cloud computing integration or migration of applications in a cloud computing environment and dynamic systems monitoring.
+Our commitment to you is to apply the highest standards of the industry and to favour open source over proprietary solutions whenever possible.

-In order to shatter the division between development and operational teams and also provide its partners with collaboration tools and online support, the ERP editor Sage opted for a Liferay web platform which it deployed on a single physical server.
-The success has not kept waiting.
-It resulted in unacceptable performance degradation and, in the end, an unresponsive server.
+In order to break down the division between development and operational teams and provide its partners with collaboration tools and online support, the ERP editor Sage opted for a Liferay web platform which it deployed on a single physical server.
+This resulted in unacceptable performance degradation and, in the end, an unresponsive server.

 After load tests, it turned out that the number of users that the platform could handle without affecting the performance was extremely low.
-We suggested splitting up Liferay components into a cluster of several virtualized machines made up of an Apache web server, two Tomcat servlet engines and a MySQL database.
-After a successful migration to a cluster and the optimisation of the JVM (Java Virtual Machine) and the database, in every use case scenarios, almost 95% of transactions remained under 2s with roughly 10,000 virtual concurrent users.
+We suggested splitting the Liferay components into a cluster of several virtualised machines made up of an Apache web server, two Tomcat servlet engines and a MySQL database.
+After a successful migration to a cluster and the optimisation of the JVM (Java Virtual Machine) and the database, almost 95% of transactions in each scenario where this was done remained under 2s with roughly 10,000 virtual concurrent users.

-Wilkushka helped the telecommunication company Orange in developing and setting up a monitoring software for the WiFi network of the French eastern train TGV.
-The scope of the project was on the collection of performance and QoS (Quality of Service) information of the WiFi network, the processing and transfer in the form of KPI (Key Performance Indicator) of the collected data.
+Wilkushka IT Services helped the telecommunication company Orange to develop and install monitoring software for the first ever WiFi network on a French high-speed train (TGV Est).
+The scope of the project included the collection of performance and QoS (Quality of Service) information of the WiFi network, and the processing and transfer in the form of KPI (Key Performance Indicator) of the collected data.

-We had to take into account network equipments and embedded servers, the connection between the ground and the train as well as ground servers for the end-to-end management of performance and QoS.
+We had to take into account network equipment and embedded servers, the connection between the ground and the train as well as ground servers for the end-to-end management of performance and QoS.